lancelote/lancelote.github.io/_drafts/linters.md

 ## mypy

 [mypy][5] is a different story.
 As we all know Python is a dynamic language but you still can type-annotate your code and have it type-checked before runtime with external tools, e.g. PyCharm or `mypy`.
-This is a huge topic and you should read some PEPs to make yourself familiar with type annotations in Python, for example [PEP 484][8].
+This is a huge topic and you should read some docs to make yourself familiar with type annotations in Python, for example [PEP 484][8].

-Type annotations is a double-edged sword - you're going to find some errors in your code in advance but your also are going to introduce a lot of redundant code to your project which is completely useless in the runtime.
+Type annotations is a double-edged sword - you're going to find some errors in your code in advance but you're also going to introduce a lot of redundant code to your project which is completely useless in the runtime.
 There're some ways to separate type annotations from the code itself - with stubs, but it's a different story, let's check a simple example:

 ```python
 def foo(a: int) -> bool: